 When I began dating the woman who became my wife, our relationship changed -- for the better, by a HUGE margin -- when I began consciously thinking of "us" as an integral, essential part of our relationship.

 When that happened, I began thinking in terms of, "I don't want to hurt, betray, or jeopardize the `us' part of what we have.
 Just as I don't want to hurt or betray her.
 If I want something, fine.
 That is entirely legitimate, and I have every right to ponder it, contemplate it, and try to reach some decision about it.
 But, if I cannot have it without hurting and damaging the `us' part of what she and I have built so far (and hope to continue to build), then that is a huge warning sign.
 It's not about having a tug-of-war, between what SHE wants, versus what I want.
 Instead, it's about protecting, and respecting, and wanting to grow and nurture and help and find happiness in, the US part of our relationship."
-It's not me against her; instead, this is the way for me to learn and understand how to become a crucial and essential part of something larger, better, stronger, and happier, than just me, alone.
+It's not me against her; instead, this is the way for me to learn and understand how to become a "team player" -- a crucial and essential part of something larger, better, stronger, and happier, than just me, alone.
 I don't want to have just a 'connection' with someone.
-Instead, I want to help build, and become part of, and be a trusted and valued member of, something better, larger, and stronger than I can ever have, or be, on my own, if all I have is a series of flexible, floppy, and ultimately unstable and unreliable connections."
+Instead, I want to help build, and become part of, and be a trusted and valued member of, something better, larger, and stronger than I can ever have, or be, on my own, by myself."

 I don't know how to explain that concept, any better than that.
 You will either understand it, or not.